Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Introduction

-In this work, we study the properties of multi-MeV neutrinos produced during the initial stage of sGRBs and how they get modified when neutrinos propagate in media with different physical conditions.
-This allows us to characterize and discriminate plausible progenitors.
-Furthermore, we study the effect of magnetic field amplification in the neutrino opacity of the progenitor for the same purpose.
+However, so far it is no clear how we could differentiate between the initial binary configuration through direct observations.
+This is mainly due to the fact that the progenitor remains hidden during the initial phase, because of the great photon opacity.
+In this sense, it is important to study these bursts through different channels, for instance, neutrinos.
+Thus, in this work, we propose a mechanism to achieve this goal by studying multi-MeV neutrinos generated in these events.
+We focus on how their properties get modified when they propagate in media with different physical conditions.
+Furthermore, we study the effect of magnetic field amplification in the progenitor's neutrino opacity for the same purpose.
 Finally, we present the number of expected MeV-neutrino events with current and future ground-based detectors.
-It is important to mention that hereafter, we use the convention $Q_{\rm x}\equiv Q/10^{\rm x}$ in c.g.s. units, as well as, we adopt the natural units system where, speed of light, reduced Planck constant, and Boltzmann constant, are all equal to the unity, $c=\hbar=k_B=1$.
-As a summary, in Section (\ref{sec:GRB}), we give an overview of sGRBs as well as their main characteristics, while in Section (\ref{sec:Neutrino}), we present the neutrino properties splitted up into: i) neutrino effective potential, ii) neutrino oscillation theory, and iii) neutrino processes.
-The mechanisms involved during the differentiation of sGRBs progenitors are presented and discussed in Section (\ref{sec:Diff}).
-Furthermore, in Section (\ref{sec:detection}) we introduce the neutrino detection theory, as well as, the neutrino detectors considered in this work.
-Finally, we discuss and present our conclusions in Section ( \ref{sec:conclusion}).
+It is important to mention that hereafter, we use the convention $Q_{\rm x}\equiv Q/10^{\rm x}$ in c.g.s. units, as well as, we adopt the natural units system where, speed of light, reduced Planck constant, and Boltzmann constant are all equal to the unity, $c=\hbar=k_B=1$.
+As a summary, in Section \ref{sec:GRB}, we give an overview of sGRBs as well as their main characteristics, while in Section \ref{sec:Neutrino}, we present the neutrino properties split up into: i) effective neutrino potential, ii) neutrino oscillation theory, and iii) neutrino production processes.
+The mechanisms involved during the differentiation of sGRBs progenitors are presented and discussed in Section \ref{sec:Diff}.
+In Section \ref{sec:detection}, we introduce the neutrino detection theory, as well as the neutrino detectors considered in this work.
+Finally, we discuss and present our conclusions in Section \ref{sec:conclusion}.